-- (2) Notice of the public hearing required in subsection (1) must include: - (a) a summary of the evidence submitted to the board of county commissioners on the economic impact of the proposed zoning action and on whether no less restrictive means than the proposed zoning action exist; - (b) the potential impact of the evidence submitted to the board of county commissioners on the property of protesting landowners; - (c) the time and place of the public hearing; - (d) that the evidence submitted to the board of county commissioners pursuant to [sections 7 and 8] is on file for public inspection at the office of the county clerk and recorder. - (3) Notice of the public hearing required in subsection (1) must be: - (a) posted not less than 45 days before the public meeting and in at least 5 public places, including but not limited to public buildings and adjacent to public rights-of-way within the proposed district or on the land affected by the proposed zoning action; - (b) published once a week for 2 weeks in a newspaper of general circulation within the county; and - (c) delivered via first class mail to each affected property owner. - (4) The board of county commissioners shall issue written findings of fact upon conclusion of the public hearing pursuant to subsection (1).
-The written findings of fact must include findings regarding: - (a) the estimated percentage, if any, of diminution in value of the property owned by a protesting
+- (2) Notice of the public hearing required in subsection (1) must include: - (a) a summary of the evidence submitted to the board of county commissioners on the economic impact of the proposed zoning action and on whether no less restrictive means than the proposed zoning action exist; - (b) the potential impact of the evidence submitted to the board of county commissioners on the property of protesting landowners; - (c) the time and place of the public hearing; - (d) that the evidence submitted to the board of county commissioners pursuant to [sections 7 and 8] is on file for public inspection at the office of the county clerk and recorder. - (3) Notice of the public hearing required in subsection (1) must be: - (a) posted not less than 45 days before the public meeting and in at least 5 public places, including but not limited to public buildings and adjacent to public rights-of-way within the proposed district or on the land affected by the proposed zoning action; - (b) published once a week for 2 weeks in a newspaper of general circulation within the county IN ACCORDANCE WITH 7-1-2121; and - (c) delivered via first class mail MAILED PURSUANT TO 7-1-2122 to each OWNER OF affected REAL property owner. - 26 (4) The board of county commissioners shall issue written findings of fact upon conclusion of the public 27 hearing pursuant to subsection (1).
+The written findings of fact must include findings regarding: - 30 (b) any reduction in types of allowable land use on the property owned by a protesting landowner;